trustyourinbox/trustyourinbox-website/THEME_FIXING_GUIDE.md

 7. ✅ Sliders (if present) are clearly visible with borders
 8. ✅ Generated output sections display correctly
 9. ✅ All accordions work properly in both themes
-10. ✅ Related tools section is properly themed
+10. ✅ **CRITICAL**: All Card components have proper padding (p-6 wrapper or CardContent)
+11. ✅ **CRITICAL**: Related Tools section uses Domain Checker pattern (NO custom colored backgrounds)
-11. ✅ All result sections have proper semantic headings (h2/h3)
+12. ✅ All result sections have proper semantic headings (h2/h3)

 ## Examples from DMARC Policy Generator Fix